-The recognised and approved full mediation course will qualify you to be an Accredited Mediator and to be a Certified Mediator on the National Mediator Database hosted by Clerksroom.
+The recognised and approved full 5 day mediation course will qualify you to be an Accredited Mediator.

-You will then be able to join the Civil Mediation Council (CMC) and your details entered onto their databases.
+You will then be able to join the Civil Mediation Council (CMC) and to apply to be a Certified Mediator with International Mediation Institute (IMI).

 To pass the course you will need to: